Aggregate-Intellect/sherpa/docs/About_Sherpa/Resources/02_rise_of_agents.rst

     can be integrated into the system to further streamline processes.
 33. The AI agent can be used for a variety of applications, such as teaching assistants or project management tools.
-34. The process of brainstorming with Sharepa and generating an action plan is iterative and can be refined based on new information or feedback.
+34. The process of brainstorming with Sherpa and generating an action plan is iterative and can be refined based on new information or feedback.
 35. Collaboration and communication with the AI agent is important to